Acts of Union 1707: Evaluations

 of inestimable value.
 Scotland accepted the Hanoverian succession and gave up her power of threatening England's military security and complicating her commercial relations ...
 The sweeping successes of the eighteenth-century wars owed much to the new unity of the two nations.

+Despite initial opposition to the union by many Scots, there was paradoxically more protests from Scots in the eighteenth century over what they believed was the union being disregarded by the Westminster parliament, with Lord Deskford commenting to the Duke of Newcastle in 1755 on the "anxiety" among Scots about "any thing they conceive to be contrary to the union."

 By the time Samuel Johnson and James Boswell made their tour in 1773, recorded in A Journey to the Western Islands of Scotland, Johnson noted that Scotland was "a nation of which the commerce is hourly extending, and the wealth increasing" and in particular that Glasgow had become one of the greatest cities of Britain.